A Nightly Dive Into A ‘Fountain of Youth'

 “The ability of the skin to retain moisture, protect and heal all combat the signs of aging.”

 Our face takes the brunt of sleep deprivation because it’s so vascular.
 There is a direct correlation between how fresh we appear and feel to the amount of sleep we are getting.
 That magic number of 8 quality sleep hours is dictating your health both internally and externally.
 If you are getting fewer than 6 hours of sleep every night, it is no doubt affecting your appearance.
-However, if you begin getting 1-3 more hours of sleep, it is possible to see the improvements in your appearance within one day.
+However, if you begin getting 1-3 more hours of sleep, it is possible to see improvements in your appearance within one day.
 That is how powerful sleep is

 A major contributing hormone, growth hormone, plays a key role in maintaining muscle tone in our faces and the fullness of our skin.
 Think of it as a healthy facelift for your entire body, including the face, breasts, and abdominals.
 Sleep also plays a critical role in our production of leptin and ghrelin, which are two key hormones that regulate appetite and weight gain.

-Sleep is nature’s anti-inflammatory
+Dive into nature’s anti-inflammatory

 Do you recall a time when you were told to “sleep it off” after a minor injury or fall?
 For example, after taking a hard fall and spraining your ankle, you slept for 8+ hours and woke up the next morning with reduced pain and swelling.
 You can thank the anti-inflammatory cytokines that were put into action while you were asleep.
 This helps heal and reduce the impact of damages done throughout the day.
+We are always on the search for a fountain of youth, when really it can be found nightly in our comfy beds.

 Although inflammation is a vital protection process within the human body, if it is not regulated properly, it can cause extreme health issues.
 Adequate sleep is one of the most important guards against unhealthful inflammation that is associated with chronic diseases; such as cancer, heart disease, autoimmune disorders and more.